Sharda University Admissions 2025

 The difficulty level of the CUET Sociology section is moderate.
 If you study well and practice a lot of questions, then you can secure good marks in this section.

-The overall difficulty level of CUET exam is moderate to difficult.
+The overall difficulty level of the CUET exam is moderate to difficult.
 However, the difficulty level changes with respect to years and subjects.

 The syllabus includes: Introducing Indian Society, Social Institutions, Social Inequality and Exclusion, The Challenges of Unity in Diversity, Process of Social Change in India, Social Change and the Polity, Social Change and the Economy, Arenas of Social Change, and Social Movements.